kasimiraula/item_tracker/README.md

 This application is used to track the amounts your owned items are being used.
 You can track whatever item you wish and compare the usages of several items to conclude necessary / unnecessary stuff.
 Demo running in https://manage-items.herokuapp.com/

-# Current status: on hold
+## Current development status: on hold

-#### Current status
-A user can log in and list items.
-A user can also mark usecases for items.

 #### Still to come:
 A user should see an item's use history